mozilla-iam/auth0-deploy/rules/README.md

 - `AccessRules.js` Reads apps.yml, verify it's signature, and uses it's setting to figure out if the user should be allowed to login or not.
 The RP should still do it's own access checks.
 This is what we call the 2 stages access validation (and this is stage 1)
-- `AWS-Federated-AMR.js` Adds and `AMR` OIDC claim to the user containing the groups which they are a member of and which are used in AWS IAM Role policies to govern federated access to AWS accounts.
 - `duosecurity.js` Ensure the user is authenticated with DuoSecurity when using an LDAP account
 - `force-ldap-logins-over-ldap.js` Ensure LDAP users only login with LDAP (i.e. "Staff uses Staff login").
 This forbids using passwordless, GitHub, etc. login methods with a `@mozilla.com` email for example.